Newone88/SceneChanger/README.md

-# CloudsyAtlas
+# SceneShifting
-A project demonstrating the use of sprite atlases in Phaser 3.
+A demo project showing how to use Phaser 3 cameras to scroll between regions of an overworld.